 So what can be done to address the problem of speeding?
 State laws can help address the problem on a regulatory level.
 O.R.C.
-4511.21 mandates motorist abide by the posted speed limit and maintain and assured clear distance of the vehicles ahead.
+4511.21 mandates that motorists abide by the posted speed limit and maintain an assured clear distance of the vehicles ahead.

 Photo enforcement technologies are also widely acknowledged to be effective at deterring speeding.
 The National Center for Biotechnology Information published a longitudinal review of studies which measured the efficacy of automated enforcement technology programs.
 Of twenty-eight studies reviewed, every single one reported a lower number of crashes after implementation of a speed enforcement technology program.
 Bloomberg reports that, despite the known success rates of such technologies, they are currently only used in fourteen states and the District of Columbia.
 Their efficacy has caused the National Transportation Safety Board to recommend that states remove laws which prohibit the use of such technologies.

 But real change will not occur until drivers accept personal responsibility for safe driving behaviors.
 This is, in fact, the very reason why photo enforcement is so effective: it holds drivers accountable for their speed.
 It is important for drivers to always be aware and cautious of their speed.
 Friends and family members should speak up when a driver's speed is not safe.
 While this can be an uncomfortable discussion, it is one that can save lives.
 Create a calm atmosphere of discussion in which no one is accused of being a "backseat driver."
 Grassroots movements have been incredibly effective at targeting the problem of drunk driving, and these can be used to address speeding-related deaths.
 Consider joining a local advocacy group or campaigning to local politicians.